It has come to my attention that, perhaps, I have lost perspective on Mayor John Tory.

 My initial reaction?

 Indignation, of course.

 How hard is it to balance a budget when you decide to fund only 40% of the commitments, promises and pledges that you and your council colleagues have made?
-You know that thing we all thought was a really good idea?
-Well, we still think it’s a good idea but I’m not prepared to pay for it.
-But props to us for thinking it’s a good idea, right?

 It’s about picking priorities, came one response to my outburst.
 That’s pretty much what every budget is about.
 That’s what City Manager Peter Wallace put before the budget committee with an unbalanced budget of at least $67 million in unfunded council requests and implementations.
 The mayor and city council have to choose their priorities.
 Mayor Tory’s simply choosing his.

 “John Tory’s SmartTrack transit plan for Toronto getting smaller, cheaper,” was the headline in Oliver Moore’s Globe and Mail article this morning.